-Using this method can save considerable time in fiber deployment, as well as using fewer resources, and can have a reduced environmental impact, with less material removed from trenches or transported to the site for backfill.
+Using this method can save considerable time in fibre deployment, as well as using fewer resources, and can have a reduced environmental impact, with less material removed from trenches or transported to the site for backfill.
 Traditional construction methods typically cost in the order of £75-125 per metre and a single installer team will typically complete 50-100m per day.
-Narrow and Micro Trenching use approximately one hundredth of the material needed to backfill the trench and where the technique is appropriate, it is up to 30 times faster and typically only 1/3 of the cost of traditional installation.
+Trenching methods need less material to backfill the trench and where the technique is appropriate, it is up to 30 times faster and typically only 1/3 of the cost of traditional installation.